openstack/nova-specs/specs/kilo/approved/metadata-service-network-info.rst

 Testing
 =======

-Tempest tests to be added to check if network data is returned.
+Unit and functional tests will be added to check if network data is returned.

 Documentation Impact
 ====================